ychen-207523/Sentimental-Analyzer-Pro/README.md

 - CSS
 - Scrapy
 - Vader Analysis Tool

-Although we have used HTML and CSS for the FrontEnd, the users can merge the backend logic with any of the front end frameworks they wish to use such as React, angularJS, etc.
+Although, HTML and CSS are used for the front end, the users can merge the backend logic with any of the front end frameworks they wish to use such as React, and AngularJS.

 ---

 <a name="feat"></a>
-## Features
+## What can C.E.L.T. do?
 |Feature|Description  |
 |--|--|
 |Product Analysis |```Sentimental analysis of Amazon product reviews```|